westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

   - Oracle.Configure
 comments: true
 ---

-Unfinished!!!!!!

 Many DBAs may never pay attentions on this topic.
 I talked with some of my friends about how to make the application failover smoothly, the answer is TAF.

-Actually, TAF is a failover machnism for type 2 driver, like OCI.
+Actually, TAF is a failover mechanism for type 2 driver, like OCI.
 It is not working on JDBC Thin which is a type 4 driver.

 Now, I want to talk a little bit about this TOPIC on RAC